Calling All Social Workers! ISS-USA is Hiring Independent Contractors!

 The individual social workers must be familiar with NASW and CWLA standards on best practices in social work and have been licensed for at least two years.
 The ideal candidates will have clarity in written and oral expression, experience in conducting home studies for adoptive or kinship placements, and be fully knowledgeable about the home study guidelines for their state of residence.
 The ideal candidates must be willing to include additional information in each home study as requested by ISS-USA.
 Excellent time management skills are a must, as is the ability to meet a deadline.
 Qualified candidates will have a MSW degree from an accredited institution, as well as the following qualifications:

 · Must be licensed social worker in good standing within the state they are practicing;

-· Have 2 years post-MSW experience with at least 2 of the following:
+· Have 2 years post-BSW experience (MSW preferred) with at least 2 of the following:

 · Ability to speak a language other than English is strongly preferred;

 · Digital camera or ability to take and submit photos of the home.